KopiasCsaba/SDGStreamingJourney/README.md

  * Check media sound levels & eq: Will they be too loud or silent?
 Fix them beforehand.

+# Tips and tricks
+ * If you need to play multiple things from vlc, set up a playlist.
+    * If you need to put a break into it, add a [3h long silent file](resources/------silence----.ogg) :)

 ----
 Soli Deo Gloria